This PDF is the current document as it appeared on Public Inspection on 05/21/2014 at 08:45 am.

 The Department of the Treasury, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995, Public Law 104-13 (44 U.S.C.
-Start Printed Page 66903506(c)(2)(A)).
+3506(c)(2)(A)).
 Currently, the IRS is soliciting comments concerning Form 4684, Casualties and Thefts.

 FOR FURTHER INFORMATION CONTACT:

 Requests for additional information or copies of the form and instructions should be directed to Kerry Dennis, Internal Revenue Service, Room 6129, 1111 Constitution Avenue NW., Washington, DC 20224 or through the Internet at Kerry.Dennis@irs.gov.End Further Info End Preamble Start Supplemental Information

 Title: Casualties and Thefts.

 OMB Number: 1545-0177.